dan-wagner/DMHEE_HIV/README.md

       - :white_check_mark: Perform incremental analysis
       - :white_check_mark: Perform Net-Benefits analysis.
     - :white_check_mark: Plot Cost-Effectiveness Plane.
-    - :x: Plot Cost-Effectiveness Acceptability Curve
+    - :white_check_mark: Plot Cost-Effectiveness Acceptability Curve

+# Notes
-:information_source: Added function to plot Cost-Effectiveness plane.
-Used to limit code duplication for different conditions it could be generated.
+  * :information_source: | Added function to plot Cost-Effectiveness plane.

-Note
-  - Current design is based on premise that simulation data are preserved.
-  Relevant analyses can then be re-run at any point in time.
-Makes me wonder if there are circumstances where this will not be a good idea, and that the analysis output should be preserved.
-  - Future Update:
+    - Potential to limit code duplication.
+Instead uses features of input data to determine how to plot the plane.
+Right now, that's limited to whether the input data reflects output from deterministic or stochastic model evaluation.
+    - Future updates will also include features to accommodate more than two alternatives, and multiple sub-groups.
+    - Plan will be to add this function to my `HEEToolkit` package.
+  * :information_source: | Added function to plot Cost-Effectiveness
+  Acceptability Curve.
+    - CEACs are a requirement across projects.
+Opportunity to eliminate code duplication.
+    - Future updates will accommodate data which contain costs/effects for multiple sub-groups.
+    - Plan will be to add this function to my `HEEToolkit` package.
+  * :clipboard: Function Returning Display Table
     - Code to generate display table has lots of common features.
-Turn it into a function!
+    - A good opportunity for another useful function.
+  * :question: Workflow Design: Preserving Results
+    - Current workflow design is based on the assumption that simulation data should be preserved, and that analysis output (incremental or net-benefit) need not be.
+    - This is based on the convenience of re-running analyses at any point in time.
+    - However, I wonder if there are circumstances where this will no longer be a good idea.
+In other words, are there situations where the output from an analysis should be preserved in a machine read-able format?

 ## Project Admin